Officer challenges account of violent clearing of protesters

 The U.S. Park Police and Secret Service violently routed protesters from Lafayette Square last month without apparent provocation or adequate warning, immediately after Attorney General William Barr spoke with Park Police leaders, according to an Army National Guard officer who was there.

 The account of National Guard Maj.
-Adam DeMarco challenges the Trump administration’s explanation for why federal forces clubbed and punched protesters and unleashed mounted officers and chemical agents to drive hundreds of people from the square in front of the White House on June 1.
-The offensive against protesters came just before President Donald Trump walked through the area to stage a photo event in front of a historic church.
+Adam DeMarco challenges the Trump administration’s explanation that vicious attacks by protesters led federal forces to turn on what appeared to be a largely peaceful crowd June 1 in the square in front of the White House.
+Law enforcement and security officers that night clubbed and punched protesters and unleashed mounted officers and chemical agents against them in one of the most controversial confrontations at the height of this year’s nationwide protests over the killing of Black people at the hands of police.

+The forceful clearing of Lafayette Square, long one of the nation’s most prominent venues for demonstrations, came minutes before President Donald Trump appeared in the area without notice, on his way to stage a photo event in front of a historic church nearby.

-DeMarco’s account was released in written testimony for his scheduled appearance Tuesday before the House Natural Resources Committee, which is investigating the use of force — and who directed it — against what had appeared to be largely peaceful crowds in the square that night.
+DeMarco’s account was in prepared testimony for his appearance Tuesday before the House Natural Resources Committee, which is investigating the use of force — and who directed it — against crowds in the square that night.
 The National Guard officer is expected to invoke the Military Whistleblower Protection Act, which in part says that no one can block a member of the armed forces from lawful communications with Congress.

+“From what I could observe, the demonstrators were behaving peacefully,” when Park Police, the Secret Service and other, unidentified forces turned on the crowd, DeMarco wrote in his testimony.

-The legally required warnings to demonstrators before clearing the square shortly after were “barely audible” from 20 yards (18 meters) away and didn’t appear to have been noticed by protesters, he said.
+The legally required warnings to demonstrators before clearing the square shortly after were “barely audible” from his position 20 yards (18 meters) away, DeMarco said.
+Protesters were gathered still farther away, and gave no sign of hearing the warnings, he said.

 Park Police and other officers then began suddenly routing the crowd without warning to National Guard forces present, DeMarco said.